persinammon/fantastic-books-in-clips/README.md

 * Get rid of compelling as a characteristic.
 * Make it so that if the first question is given a book the system doesn't know, it saves that book into the database.
 * Standardize which characteristics go with which appeal factor.
+* Make the final decision print out what characteristics made it go to that decision - makes decision more *interpretable*.

 # easy way to contribute
 * Add a book!
 Genres can be verified by looking at the Wikipedia page of the book.